C-P-R-DON/Goetsch_lab_conservation/README.md

 	--phylum_taxid: NCBI Taxonomy ID to restrict BLAST search to a specific phylum
 	--blast_db: Path to a local BLAST database
 	--blast_path: Path to BLAST+ executables

-	Output
-	The script generates a TSV (tab-separated values) file with the following columns:
+> Output: The script generates a TSV (tab-separated values) file with the following columns:

 	Seed species
 	Common gene symbol of seed sequence